maevadevs/Rust-Developer-Foundation/01.Introduction/readme.md

 ### Installation For Windows

-- Need a *C-Compiler & Linker*
-  - Used to join compiled outputs into one file
 - For Windows, need to install *MSVC Build Tools For Visual Studio 2013 or later* via *Visual Studio Installer*
   - Install Visual Studio
   - Choose *Desktop Development with C++*
   - Choose *Windows 10 or Windows 11 SDK*
 - Check if rustup is installed

 ```sh